reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 - Open Moto Audio app using equalizer option in your Music app and tap 'Show icon in the app tray' for showing Moto Audio app icon launcher.

 ## Attention!
-Don't instal Audio Modification Library module, or this module will be not working properly.
+This module doesn't support Audio Modification Library module.

 Please open issues with logcat if you got problems.
 Don't report anything without logcat!